Immortal Technique: Activism

-Immortal Technique visits prisons to speak to youth and working with immigrant-rights activists, and raising money for children's hospitals overseas.
-He created a writing grant program for high-school students as well.
+Immortal Technique often visits prisons to speak to young inmates, works with immigrant rights activists, and raises money for children's hospitals overseas.
+He also created a writing grant program for high school students.

-In June 2008, Immortal Technique partnered with Omeid International, a non-profit human rights organization, and dubbed the work as "The Green Light Project".
-With the profits of the album The 3rd World, he traveled to Kabul, Afghanistan to help Omeid build an orphanage, the Amin Institute, without corporate or external funding.
+In June 2008, Immortal Technique partnered with non-profit human rights organization Omeid International to create The Green Light Project.
+With the profits of his album The 3rd World, he traveled to Afghanistan to help Omeid build an orphanage in Kabul called the Amin Institute, without corporate or external funding.

 Other work

-Films

-Immortal Technique was featured in Ice-T's documentary Something from Nothing: The Art of Rap.

-The (R)evolution of Immortal Technique

-A documentary about Immortal Technique was released in September 2011 and premiered at the Harlem Film Festival.
+A documentary about Immortal Technique, The (R)evolution of Immortal Technique, was released in September 2011 and premiered at the Harlem Film Festival.
 It was released on DVD on July 10, 2012.

-This Revolution

-Immortal Technique appeared as himself in a docudrama film entitled This Revolution, which was recorded during the 2004 Republican National Convention in New York.
+Immortal Technique appeared as himself in a docudrama called This Revolution, which was recorded during the 2004 Republican National Convention in New York.
 The tape contains the protests surrounding the convention in the form of a documentary.
-It also featured Viper Records affiliates Akir and producer SouthPaw in roles.

-Immortal Technique has taken control of Viper Records and has signed a distribution deal with Babygrande Records / E1 Entertainment to distribute his next album.